 Alternatively, lab diamonds use technology to create the same beautiful stones at a fraction of the cost while also minimizing environmental impacts.
 The process of their creation occurs in a highly-controlled laboratory setting that imitates the high pressure and temperature conditions found in nature to generate diamonds.

 While many lab-grown diamonds are created via similar methods, not all are created equally.
-One of the most significant factors of production is the chemical composition used to create the diamond, as the appearance of the stone will be largely influenced by the chemical composition.
+One of the most significant factors of production is the chemical composition used to create the synthetic diamond, as the appearance of the stone will be largely influenced by the chemical composition.
 Mined diamonds are formed almost entirely of carbon, which results in many of the unique properties most closely associated with diamonds.
 Lab-grown alternatives, on the other hand, can vary greatly in composition.

-From zirconium dioxide - used to produce cubic zirconia - to proprietary formulas like those used by Diamond Nexus, the distinct composition is key to understand when assessing the quality of different diamond options.
+From zirconium dioxide - used to produce cubic zirconia - to proprietary formulas like those used by Diamond Nexus, the distinct composition is key to understand when assessing the quality of different diamond engagement ring options.
 It has the ability to affect everything from how diamonds are cut to their durability and color.
 For example, zirconium dioxide results in stones that are very soft and easily become cloudy or discolored.
 On the other hand, Nexus Diamond™ alternatives are made with a patented formula base in order to imitate the highest quality factors of natural diamonds on the GIA scales.